The Right Questions to Ask During an Interview

 Leading questions prompt the respondent to answer in a particular way.
 They lead to answers that are most likely slanted.
 Many times, these types of questions can be confused with directive questions.
 A leading question creates an assumption about a particular act or belief behind an event.

 For example, asking a commander, "What trouble are you having with your unit?" is a leading question.
 The phrasing assumes problems are present within the ranks.
-Alternatively, prompting the commander with, "Tell me more about your relationship with your unit" does not lead or imply any judgment.
+Alternatively, prompting the commander with, "Tell me about your relationship with your unit" does not lead or imply any judgment.

 Directive